WeheliyeHashi/Worm_annotation/README.md

 This is a GUI to annotate deeptangle labels.

 <img width="1440" height="900" alt="Screenshot 2025-07-11 at 12 02 47" src="https://github.com/user-attachments/assets/2c5445c4-d41f-4fd2-9412-676f82df07f6" />
+# Worm Annotation GUI Instructions

+This README provides guidelines for using the GUI to annotate worms in video clips accurately and consistently.

+## Frame Selection

+When using the GUI, always focus on annotating the **middle frames: 4, 5, and 6** of each clip.

+## Annotation Workflow

+- **Annotate one worm at a time.**
+  If a clip contains multiple worms, select one worm and annotate it across **frames 4, 5, and 6**.

+- **After finishing one worm**, move on to the next worm in the clip and repeat the annotation process across frames 4, 5, and 6.

+- Once all worms in a clip have been annotated, **save the clip**.
+This will generate a new file named: correct_skeleton_file.hdf5

+## What *Not* to Do

+🚫 **Do not annotate all worms in a single frame first.**
+For example, avoid labeling all worms in frame 5, then moving to frame 4, and then frame 6.
+This can cause issues with worm ordering and how they are saved in the output file.

+## Correct Approach

+✅ The correct way is:
+1. Select a single worm.
+2. Annotate that worm in frames 4, 5, and 6 (in any order).
+3. Then repeat for the next worm.

+📝 It’s okay to annotate a worm in frame 5, then frame 6, and go back to frame 4.
+The GUI will automatically correct the time order when saving.

+## Additional Notes

+- You can **delete clips** you do not want to keep.
+- There are **shortcut keys** available for all buttons in the GUI for quicker navigation and annotation.

 ## Installation